interactions-py/interactions.py/docs/src/Guides/05 Components.md

     await channel.send("Look, Buttons!", components=components)
     ```

-=== ":three: With only one component"
-    If you only have **one** component, you do not need to worry about the layout at all and can simply pass it.
-    We will put it in an `ActionRow` behind the scenes.

-    ```python
-    from interactions import Button

-    components = Button(
-        style=ButtonStyle.GREEN,
-        label="Click Me",
-    )

-    await channel.send("Look, Buttons!", components=components)
-    ```

-For simplicity's sake, example three will be used for all examples going forward.
+For simplicity's sake, example one will be used for all examples going forward.

 If you want to delete components, you need to pass `components=[]` to `.edit()`.

-## You Have To Button Up
+## Buttons

-Buttons are, you guessed right, buttons.
-Users can click them, and they can be disabled if you wish.
-That's all really.
+Buttons can be clicked on, or be set as disabled if you wish.

 ```python
 components = Button(